myConsciousness/myConsciousness/README.md

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-05T01:24:10.214Z
 >
 > yes kpop is generally such a thing.
 Sounds and dances are really cool

 ---

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-05T00:42:26.524Z
->
-> imo I look forward to the development of autopilot and better electrification in future vehicles, but it does not have to be Tesla that makes this happen

----
 <!-- MY-BSKY_TIMELINE:END -->